Françoise Faucher

-Françoise Faucher O.C. is a Quebec actress born in Montmorency, France in 1929.
+Françoise Faucher O.C. (born 1929 in Montmorency, France) is a French actress.
 She trained in drama in France under René Simon and Bernard Bimont before immigrating to Canada in the 1950s.
 She became a member of Montreal's Théâtre du Nouveau Monde, participating in many plays.
 She wrote scripts for radio and TV programs, sparking off a productive career as a moderator.
 Although most of her work has been in live theatre, her credits include many French-Canadian TV series such as: Les Mont-Joye, Les Bergers, La pension Velder, etc. Faucher was appointed an Officer of the Order of Canada in 1982.

 In 2010, she received the Governor General's Performing Arts Award.